spectrum-health-systems/MAWSC/Documentation/Sourcecode/MAWSC-Sourcecode.md

 * `final`<br>
 If a variable name starts with "final" (e.g., `finalValue`), the data is in it's final form, and is most likely what will be returned from a method.

+##  Standard casing/trimming of values
+Most logic in MAWSC is checked against lowercase values without any leading/trailing whitespace, so (in general) MAWSC will reduce a variable to its trimmed, lowercase value.
+This is done as soon as possible, usually when a variable is declared.

+For example, if a variable has a value of "`_AValue_`" (where the `_` character is whitespace), it will be converted to "`avalue`".
+This way if the user has the incorrect casing for a setting called "`EnableAllLogs`", MAWSC will still be able to apply logic because it checks against "`enablealllogs` (which isn't very user friendly).

 # NAMESPACES
 * [MAWSC](MAWSC.md)